gfumagalli9/hyper-motivo/README.md

 ~~~
 # make install
 ~~~

+You can find the Motivo binaries in the build/bin subdirectory.
+These can either be used directly or, if you wish, you can install them in your system.

 On Linux, motivo is installed in /usr/local by default.
 If you wish to chose another directory you can pass the option -DCMAKE_INSTALL_PREFIX:PATH=/your/path to the cmake invocation, e.g.: